Membership is defined in clauses 2.1 and 2.2 of the Constitution of the RACP set out below:

 FAChSHM - Australasian Chapter of Sexual Health Medicine

-More information on training programs and pathways can be found here
+More information on training pathways

 Use of specialty titles